 Yes!
 Many projects require more than one item.
 We allow up to 10 items at a time to be borrowed by a single member.

 Normal wear and tear of items is inevitable and we'll discuss with you any item that stops working while in your care.
 If the damage arises from neglect or improper use, members may be fined for damage to equipment.
 There are more details about damaged items on our member waiver.

 Our aim is to operate with 100% community donations from people downsizing, moving, or cleaning up basements, sheds, and garages.
 We've obtained over 650 items so far!
 In cases where items have not come from community - more often than not, our community outreach has resulted in donations of highly sought after items - we purchase local used items.

 Do you need volunteers?

 We sure do!
-We're looking for volunteers who are available to help out during our operational hours on Tuesday or Saturday.
+We're looking for volunteers who are available to help out during our operational hours on Thursdays.
 If you're interested and available, contact email@example.com

 Where can I find more about the KW Library of Things?